Book a Tour

 Village by the Sea

 A charming seaside village reached by a 12-minute ferry from downtown.
-Victorian architecture, independent bookshops, craft chocolatiers, and two volcanic cones — North Head and Mount Victoria — offering some of the best views in Auckland.
+Victorian architecture, independent bookshops, craft chocolatiers, and two volcanic cones — North Head and Mount Victoria — offering some of the finest panoramic views in all of Auckland.

 • Ferry Ride